 Hoisin sauce and Sriracha

-Transfer noodles into 4 bowls.
+6. Transfer noodles into 4 bowls.
 Pour in soup over noodles.
-Garnish with scallion greens, cilantro, chilies and basil over soup and serve with lime wedges, hoisin sauce and sriracha sauce on the side.
+Garnish with scallion greens, cilantro, chilies and mint leaves over soup and serve with lime wedges, hoisin sauce and sriracha sauce on the side.

 Serve it hot and enjoy!